Andremzzr/BackendTest/Readme.md

 * You can use any language, framework or technology you want;

-## Project made with Nodejs, MongoDb, EJS:
+## Project made with Nodejs, MongoDb, EJS, BOOTSTRAP:
 * To run this project I recommend using nodemon
 * ``` npm init ```
 * ``` npm install ```